ky-feng/data-projects/literature/index.md

-In progress...

-When I was younger, I was an avid reader...
-I'd always wanted to be a novelist (who am I kidding, I still do), and a good work of prose gets me every time, so much that I wanted to mimic it.
-But what exactly makes a piece of literature literary?
-And how do great writers, like F. Scott Fitzgerald, create works of art that defies

-In my introductory neuro course, my professor spoke of the nebulous relationship of mind and matter - how is it that words on a page evoke profound emotions?
-How do I, as an author, provoke the same wistfulness that underlies F. Scott Fitzgerald's novels; or encapsulate the same __ of vengeance of __?
+# Analysis of Literariness and Poeticism in 20th and 21st Century Novels

+I have always been in avid reader - as a young girl, I spent my recesses wandering around my school library, my nose buried in some book.
+When I grew older, I realized the imporance of literary work.
+Literary novelists are scribes - they share knowledge of human experience, through which we share in human emotions.
+But how is it possible that lines on a page are transformed into emotion?
+Why is it that I read Fitzgerald's work, and feel wistfulness; or anger, when reading Sylvia Plath's poetry?

+It's an interesting matter, subjective experience - non-reductionists would argue that it's impossible for hard data to truly detect wihch novels will make us cry, or which would transform our lives.
+However, I believe that data is important to some understanding of books.
+I'm willing to try to find out.

 For fun, I started this project.
-I wanted to analyze works of literature that had great prose.
-I also wanted to analyze works of literature that constituted as "literary."
+I wanted to analyze novels that were "literary" and that had "poetic prose."
+I wanted to know what exactly it was about authors like Fitzgerald and Nabokov that I enjoyed reading.
+I also wanted to improve my own short stories, and see how I measure up.

+It's still a work in progress, but here goes...

 ## Who are the great novelists who write poetic prose?